adammurdoch/kotlin-multiproject-sample/README.md

 # Individual binary can be linked successfully
 > ./gradlew app:linkMacosArm64

-# Full build of project usually fails with an overlapping lock exceptio, but not always
+# Full build of project usually fails with an overlapping lock exception, but not always
 > ./gradlew app:build

 # Force the tasks to run sequentially.